nethmidilekshakavi/Microservice-Based-Application/README.md

 ## Acknowledgments

-Special thanks to the instructors, mentors, and teammates who provided guidance and support throughout the development of this system.
+Heartfelt thanks to the instructors whose guidance and support were instrumental in the successful development of this system.